striker561/Quoti-fy/README.md

 ## 🧪 Dev Notes

 - Quote generation is **not cached** intentionally for personalization (mood + time + location).

 - Image generation is handled client-side for now (canvas considered too heavy).

 - Moving toward backend image rendering (Next.js API route with image pipeline).

 - No background queue yet — expected to be community-driven or future phase.

 - Plans to store rendered images + form data into a **cloud bucket**.

 ---

 ## 📋 TODO

 - 🔃 Generate shareable image with text overlay - In Progress, Need Help 🥲

 - 🎯 Image filter effects (paper-like, B/W, etc.) - Integrated

 - 🧪 Zod input validation for image/quote endpoints

 - 🗃️ Cloud storage for rendered images and Metadata - In Progress

+- 🔄️ Retrieval of user uploaded images through quote

+- 📝 Privacy policy announcement and cookie declaration with link to the github repo

+- 👁️ Improving the SEO and all lighthouse parameters

 ---